 19. Theater Arts

-A degree in the theater arts allows a learner to study acting and the making of theater production.
+A degree in theater arts allows a learner to study acting and the making of theater production.
 They may take classes about famous plays or classes that help them improve their acting skills.
-Those who pursue a theater arts degree are typically interested in acting jobs, writing plays or producing scripts.
+Those who pursue a theater arts degree are typically interested in acting jobs, writing plays, or producing scripts.